College of Health and Human Services2018-2019

 Nursing Practice, Doctor of Nursing Practice

 This terminal degree is a pinnacle for nurses who have earned a master's degree in nursing.
-This clinical doctorate helps students further develop their leadership and policy-making skills and provides experience in the interpretation of and practical adaptation of evidence based practice and best practices.
+This online clinical doctorate helps students further develop their leadership and policy-making skills and provides experience in the interpretation of and practical adaptation of evidence based practice and best practices.

 What Can I Do with a Doctor of Nursing Practice?